fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricNodeLoadInformation.md

 ```

 ## DESCRIPTION
-The **Get-ServiceFabricNodeLoadInformation** cmdlet returns detailed metrics load information for a Service Fabric node.
+The **Get-ServiceFabricNodeLoadInformation** cmdlet gets detailed metrics load information for a Service Fabric node.
 Specify a node by name.
 This cmdlet returns a list of metrics that includes the name, load, and the last updated date for metrics.
 This cmdlet can help you troubleshoot metrics-related issues on a node.

-Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the Connect-ServiceFabricCluster cmdlet.
+Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.

 ## EXAMPLES